Assessing the performance of timber groynes at Bournemouth Beach

 Bournemouth Borough Council carefully dismantled each groyne, numbering each plank to record its original location, in terms of distance from seaward end and its level.
 Any planks that were “unworn” were set aside for re-use in new groynes and were not assessed further.
 Any “worn” planks were assessed to determine the extent of gribble infestation and the degree of abrasion.

-For more information, the following reports are available:
+For more information, the following reports and presentations are available:

 Bournemouth groyne field